Click here for information about the native app.

 • Someone emailed me with a question about connecting to my server with the Rdio Scanner mobile app.
 I added a screenshot to the section at the bottom of the page that might help.
 For listening on any device other than a computer, the app is the way to go.

-• The Live Talkgroup Activity display (on the main page of the site) is project that started out as an idea for a basic visual indicator of traffic across all the systems I monitor.
+• The Live Talkgroup Activity grid display (on the main page of the site) is project that started out as an idea for a basic visual indicator of traffic across all the systems I monitor.
 After about a week of working on it a few hours a day, it turned into what you see now.
 I’m pretty happy with it.
 I absolutely did not design it with mobile devices in mind as the primary display.
 It works on phones but I designed it to run in a desktop browser.
 It is meant for dispatch/communications centers, emergency operations centers, and radio/data nerds (like me).
 It’s all custom JS/PHP/CSS code.
 The information is generated from data that already exists in my database.
 Things like the Talkgroup Traffic Spike indication are dependent on logic that is somewhat rudimentary (because I developed it) and will be refined over time.
 This, like most of my projects, will never really be “complete.”

 • I added a few things to the listener map.